Large-scale nonconvex optimization: randomization, gap estimation, and numerical resolution: Introduction

 \section{Introduction}

 \paragraph{Problem formulation}

 This article is devoted to the theoretical analysis and the numerical resolution of the following large-scale, aggregative, and nonconvex optimization problem:

 Here, $N$ can be seen as the number of agents and is assumed to be large.
-The main feature of this problem is the aggregative form of the function $G$, which is defined as the average of the $N$ mappings $g_i$, each of which defined on some set $\mathcal{X}_i$ into a Hilbert space $\mathcal{E}$.
-These mappings are referred to as the contribution mappings.
-We will refer to the term $G(x)$ as the aggregate.
-Let $q$ denote the dimension of $\mathcal{E}$ (possibly $q= + \infty$).
-While very few structural assumptions are made on the sets $\mathcal{X}_i$ and the mappings $g_i$, we will typically assume that $f$ is convex, with a Lipschitz-continuous gradient.
+The mappings $g_i \colon \mathcal{X}_i \rightarrow \mathcal{E}$ are given and referred to as the contribution mappings.
+The space $\mathcal{E}$ is a real Hilbert space.
+The main feature of this problem is the aggregative form of the function $G\colon \mathcal{X}\to \mathcal{E}$, which is defined as the average of the $N$ mappings $g_i$.
+We will call $G(x)$ the aggregate.
+Let us emphasize that the dimension $q$ of the aggregate space $\mathcal{E}$ can be arbitrarily large and possibly infinite.
+While very few structural assumptions are made on the sets $\mathcal{X}_i$ and the mappings $g_i$, we will assume that $f$ is convex, with a Lipschitz-continuous gradient {and that the image sets $g_i(\mathcal{X}_i)$ are all bounded}.
 A central idea in this work is that the problem can be well approximated by a convex problem when $N$ is large.